Anpanman: Development

 During the Second World War, Takashi Yanase faced starvation countless times, which made him dream about eating an anpan.
 This inspired the creation of Anpanman.

 Characters

-In each episode, Anpanman fights with Baikinman and saves people.
+In each episode, Anpanman fights with Baikinman and saves the day.
 He goes on daily patrols around the house of Uncle Jam.
 He is a symbol of justice, fighting for good every day.
 Anpanman has a long history, and new characters are frequently introduced, keeping the series fresh.
 In 2009, Anpanman was verified as a Guinness World Record Holder for the highest number of characters in an animated franchise, with a total of 1,768 characters appearing in the first 980 episodes of the TV series and the first 20 films.